guritso/slash-bot-template/README.md

 > you just need to use once

-Now you have the first command `add`, lets start using the bot, You can use the command:
+You will get the first command `add`, lets start using the bot, You can use the command:

 ```bash
 /add name:delete type:guild
 ```

-it will add the `/delete` command like we saw on Example.
+It will add the `/delete` command like we saw on Example. you
 ### Default commands

 -   add